phonegap-build/docs-en/configuring/plugins.md

     <td>
         <p>
           <code>name</code>: Plugins should be referenced by the plugin ID which is
           normally in a reverse domain format (ex: com.phonegap.plugins.barcodescanner).
+Optional if the plugin is git-backed.
         </p>
         <hr>
         <p>
           <code>spec</code>: Optional, but we highly recommend locking your plugin version, as mentioned above.
+For git-backed plugins this will specify the git repository.
+If the attribute contains a full URL then it is assumed it is a git plugin.
         </p>
         <hr>
         <p>
-        <code>source</code>: Optional, can either be "pgb" or "npm".
-Defaults to "npm".
+        <code>source</code>: Optional, can either be "pgb", "npm" or "git".
+Defaults to "npm" (or "git" if a git URL is detected).
         </p>
         <hr>
         <p>